Who are the men that pick for scraps amongst the ruins at the end of history?

 Can't alienate them, in fact.

-The only thing we can do is appeal to them so they don't kill us when they take over.
+The only thing we can do is appeal to them so that they don't kill us when they take over.

 Yeah, appease them, basically.

-And I think, you know, I don't know if anyone remembers in their sort of geology classes or anything like that, but erosion, you know, erosion doesn't start with a cliff just completely collapsing.
+And I think, you know, I don't know if anyone remembers in their sort of geology classes or anything along those lines, but erosion.

-It's a slow, you know, slow sedimentary loss here, there and everywhere.
+It's a slow, you know, slow sedimentary loss here, there, and everywhere.

 View our culture like a cliff face.